kevincox/altjson.rb/README.md

 AltJSON utilizes a very simple encoding format.
 It is a single tag byte followed by a variable number of data bytes.
-Furthermore many types can pack extra data into the tag bit to cut down on encoded size.
+Furthermore many types can pack extra data into the tag byte to cut down on encoded size.

 The different types are described below.

 ### Boolean

-Boolean values are encoded as just a tag bit.
-The bit is `0b10000001` for true and `0b10000000` for false.
+Boolean values are encoded as just a tag byte.
+The byte is `0b10000001` for true and `0b10000000` for false.

 ### Null

-Null is encoded as the tag bit `0b10000010`.
+Null is encoded as the tag byte `0b10000010`.

 ### Integers